Arackulele/GrimoraMod/README.md

 ## Known Issues

+### Unable to right-click stat icons like Ant or Bellist

+- Unfortunately this one is also pretty hard to track down.
+Will have to play around and see what the main differences are because I can't really see what's different between the Act 1 and Grimora's card render.

 ### Activated abilities no longer work

 - The primary cause of this is whenever another ability gets added to the card.
 The bug lies in the `Activated Ability Fix` mod, but I'm not sure where.